Hecht Museum: Activities

 The Museum holds an annual art competition open to high-school students, soldiers, and fine arts students.
 Winners of the competition are granted scholarships by the Hecht Foundation, which also awards fellowships to M.A. and Ph.D. students in the Departments of Archeology and Maritime Civilizations.
 The Museum holds conferences, symposia, seminars, and lectures and publishes catalogs of its exhibitions of archeology and art.

 Journal

 Michmanim, the museum journal, publishes scholarly articles on archaeological research and artifacts in the museum collection.

+Incidents

+In August 2024, a five-year old child accidentally pulled and smashed a 3500-year-old Canaanite jar dating back to the Bronze Age that was displayed without protection near the museum entrance.
+Despite the incident, the museum said that it would continue to display items without protective barriers "whenever possible", citing a "special charm" in showing archaeological finds "without obstructions".
+The jar was repaired and was redisplayed in its original position after two weeks.